mlflow/mlflow/docs/source/models.rst

 optimistically coerced into the appropriate argument keys.

 .. note::
     Diviner models support both "full group" and "partial group" forecasting.
-By adding values to a column named "groups" in the configuration ``DataFrame`` submitted to the ``pyfunc`` flavor, a subset of grouping keys will be generated, eliminating the need to filter a full output if a small subset of groups is needed.
+If a column named "groups" is present in the configuration ``DataFrame`` submitted to the ``pyfunc`` flavor, the grouping key values in the first row will be used to generate a subset of forecast predictions.
+This functionality removes the need to filter a subset from the full output of all groups forecasts if the results of only a few (or one) groups are needed.

 For a ``GroupedPmdarima`` model, an example configuration for the ``pyfunc`` ``predict()`` method is: